jplineb/Fever-Detector-COVID-Challenge/README.md

 ![enter image description here](https://github.com/jplineb/Fever-Detector-COVID-Challenge/blob/master/Photos/people_scanned_IR.jpg?raw=true)

-Normally we could use this data with a calibrated sensor to get the exact temperature at certain spots, however these spots in which a person has to measure temperature is very specific and therefore sometimes hard to capture.
-Our solution is to use two sensors.
-One to use facial detection to get landmarks on the faces of people walking by and then map that to a thermal sensor to get a values which are then ran through a machine learning model for inference.
+Normally we could use this data with a calibrated sensor to get the temperature at certain spots, however these locations on the human face have to be exact and therefore sometimes hard to capture.
+Our solution is to use two sensors: a IR thermal camera and a visual spectrum camera.
+The visual spectrum camera is uses facial detection to get landmarks on the faces of people walking by and then map that to a thermal sensor to get a values.
+The thermal data at these points are then passed to a machine learning model which will output whether or not the subject has a fever.

 ## Current solutions on the market

+Several solutions to this problem already exists on the market, however they have a few short comings such as price, not being reviewed/validated/, and accessibility.
+We wanted to create a solution that any one can have access to, affordable, and reviewed.
 ![enter image description here](https://github.com/jplineb/Fever-Detector-COVID-Challenge/blob/master/Photos/solution_1.PNG?raw=true)
 ![enter image description here](https://github.com/jplineb/Fever-Detector-COVID-Challenge/blob/master/Photos/solution_2.PNG?raw=true)
 ![enter image description here](https://github.com/jplineb/Fever-Detector-COVID-Challenge/blob/master/Photos/solution_3.PNG?raw=true)